Tomurisk/fedora-vmware/README.md

 Now run `vmware-modules.sh` (from any directory).

-If you have not installed VMware Workstation yet, you may only install the mentioned packages above, and run `vmware-updater.sh`: this will install VMware Workstation on your Fedora system, as well as modules for current kernel.
+If you have not installed VMware Workstation yet, you may only install the mentioned packages above, and run `vmware-updater.sh`: this will install VMware Workstation on your Fedora system.
+Then you may run `vmware-modules.sh` to install the modules.
 Please note, that you will still have to set up the hook manually, as described below.

 # (RECOMMENDED) Surviving kernel upgrades
 Run `vmware-modules.sh -h` – a hook will be set up, so modules are rebuilt again on each kernel upgrade.